jhaywoo6/Vulcan_Fry/readme.txt

 2. Preforming the test
 To start the pi, plug in the included USB-C Cable.
 If its connected to power, it should turn on.
 Upon being powered, the pi will start up the OS (Gnome), and will autostart the program on startup.
 Note the E-Stop button.
-This will cut power to the water pumps.
+This will cut power to the oil pumps.
 Press the E-stop button if they behave unexpectedly.
 The program will not be affected by the E-stop, so you can finish these steps when its safe to do so.

 Step 1: Test Parameters